3kh0/ext-remover/README.md

   Step 1 make a bookmark called tab close blocker now click more on the bottom left corner in that URL BOX put `javascript:(function () {window.onbeforeunload = function() { return 1; };})()`

-Step 2 go to a newtab page now go into the URL BOX on the top and put https://YOUR WEBSITE HERE do not click enter yet stay in that URL BOX.
+Step 2 go to a new page now go into the URL BOX on the top and put https://YOUR WEBSITE HERE do not click enter yet stay in that URL BOX.

-Step 3 do search+esc now that should open task manager if search+esc doesn't work then click the three dots on the top right now and scroll down until you find more tools click that and now find Task Manager click it now boom done with step 3.
+Step 3 do search+esc now which should open Task Manager if search+esc doesn't work then click the three dots on the top right now and scroll down until you find more tools click that and now find Task Manager click it now boom done with step 3.
 Step 4 find your blocker extension and click it now on the bottom right you should see a button called End process click it now quickly click the URL BOX on the new page and click enter now quickly spam the bookmark tab close blocker Now a pop up should come up it should have to buttons cancel and leave click cancel and boom done.
-  IMPORTANT NOTE: if bookmarklets are blocked your screwed also if task manager or the End Process button for the task manager is blocked your double screwed.
+  IMPORTANT NOTE: if bookmarklets are blocked you are screwed also if the task manager or the End Process button for the task manager is blocked you are double screwed.
   </details>
   <details>
   <summary><b>Incognito</b> Bypass Extensions</summary>
 IP Server: Server 1.
 52.207.185.90
 Step 1.
 Go to your settings
 Step 2.
-Click on the wifi your using rn then click it again.
+Click on the wifi you are using rn then click it again.
 Step 3.
-Scroll down until you see network once you see the option click it.
+Scroll down until you see the network once you see the option click it.
 Step 4.
-Scroll down until you find custom name servers now once you find the option click it.
+Scroll down until you find custom name servers once you find the option click it.
 Step 5.
 Paste in the IP Server.
 Step 6.
-Now there should be a notification saying open a new tab click that and now you should be in a small window some instructions and there are 2 buttons click the yellow with black letters button and boom Incognito Mode is Unblocked.
+Now there should be a notification saying open a new tab click that and now you should be in a small window with some instructions there are 2 buttons click the yellow with black letters button and boom Incognito Mode is Unblocked.
-One of the buttons are just a link in blue don´t click that one is just for tests Step 7.
+One of the buttons is just a link in blue don´t click that one is just for tests Step 7.
 Go back to the network settings and change the custom name servers to automatic name servers.
 Note: If your connection is slow if your school has more than one wifi then connect to the other wifi that might have a better connection.
 If you close out of the Incognito Tab you will have to do all the steps again.